MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/builders.md

 [!INCLUDE[preview-note](../includes/preview-note.md)]

 You use builders to define and create the entity you want to add.
-The following shows the process for adding an entity.

-Each parent object such as [Campaign](../reference/Campaign.md) includes methods for getting builder objects that you use to add child entities.
+Each parent object, such as [Campaign](../reference/Campaign.md), includes methods for getting builder objects that you use to add child entities.
 For example, to add an ad group to a campaign, you'd call the `Campaign` object's `newAdGroupBuilder` method.

 The builder object includes methods that you use to set the entity's property values.
 For example, to specify a keyword's CPC, you'd use the `withCpc` method.
 After setting all the entity's property values, you'd call the `build` method to create the entity.
 The build process is an asynchronous process where the request is queued with other build requests and processed in a batch.
 The batched requests will complete before the script terminates.